Stonehenge

 Glastonbury

-I grew up in Arizona home of the famous New Age town of Sedona.
-Glastonbury is similar.
+I grew up in Arizona, home of the famous New Age town of Sedona.
+Glastonbury is very similar in a way, but has so much more history and legend associated with it.
 I love them both.

 Glastonbury Town